Pokemon Direct roundup for 9th January 2020

 Weight: 231.5 lbs.
 Weight: 231.5 lbs.

-Kubfu will evolve into Urshifu after it has undergone enough coaching.
-Plainly Urshifu has two varieties—a Single Strike Fashion and a Fast Strike Fashion—and it seems that every type has differing kinds as effectively.
-Urshifu in Single Strike Fashion type favor battling with out holding something again.
+Kubfu will evolve into Urshifu after it has undergone ample coaching.
+It appears that evidently Urshifu has two kinds—a Single Strike Type and a Fast Strike Type—and it seems that every type has differing kinds as properly.
+Urshifu in Single Strike Type type favor battling with out holding something again.
 When enraged, they may mercilessly assault an opponent till it’s completely defeated.
-A Single Strike Fashion Urshifu’s actions are sometimes direct and contain speeding ahead in a straight line.
-It’s going to maintain its distance from its opponents at first solely to leap in shut immediately to ship a strong blow.
-Urshifu in Fast Strike Fashion type preserve a relaxed demeanor, observing their opponents and measuring their power whereas dodging assaults.
-A Fast Strike Fashion Urshifu will use flowing actions in battle to easily parry an opponent’s strikes after which overwhelm the opponent with a flurry of fast strikes.
+A Single Strike Type Urshifu’s actions are sometimes direct and contain dashing ahead in a straight line.
+It’s going to hold its distance from its opponents at first solely to leap in shut immediately to ship a robust blow.
+Urshifu in Fast Strike Type type keep a peaceful demeanor, observing their opponents and measuring their power whereas dodging assaults.
+A Fast Strike Type Urshifu will use flowing actions in battle to easily parry an opponent’s strikes after which overwhelm the opponent with a flurry of fast strikes.

 Class: Wushu Pokémon Class: Wushu Pokémon